playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-css/index.md

 Using variables is a great way to improve the maintainability and consistency of your projects, as it allows you to update values from a single point as opposed to using raw values.

-Any valid value can become a variable, but you have to be careful
+Any valid value can become a variable, but you have to be careful about when and how to use them.
+But don't fret, that's what we'll teach you!

 ## Declaring variables